 I highly recommend this novel.
 There is enough depth to it to make a great class read.
 There is lots to debate and discuss, and the themes will provide lots of food for thought.
 The wartime setting is deliberately vague but has echoes of the Battle of Jutland.
 The theme of emancipation is constant, not just in the depictions of early feminism, but also the limitations placed on Jones by his class and income.
 The mix of magic and realism is very well done.

-As an independent read, I imagine this would be devoured with great enthusiasm.
-It really is a page turner!
+As an independent read, I imagine The Pearl in the Ice would be devoured with great enthusiasm.
+It is a page-turner!
 Fans of Emma Carroll will love it.